TEDxAuckland/tedx-auckland-site/src/_drafts/paul-wood-his-journey.md

 > Looking back at where you were when you started this journey (in your industry), where did you think it was going to lead you?
 Did you expect to be where you are today?

 I didn't have any great expectations of where it would lead me, but I wanted to share my story.
 Before it was public knowledge, I'd been out of prison for a number of years and had built a career for myself.
 Yet, it felt inauthentic because I was constantly worried about clients finding out about this secret I harboured, and it wasn’t my place to share it with people because I wasn’t a free agent – I was a representative of the values and brand of the organisation I worked for.

 When my background did become public, I felt liberated and saw it as a great way for me to try and do something meaningful with my life.
 The TEDxAuckland event was a vehicle for this and was also a bucket list opportunity to be involved in such a prestigious event.

-One of the things I became aware of through that experience was that public speaker was really well paired with my personality, strengths, and something that I could turn into a career.
-Whereas, I wasn't aware of that option beforehand because I didn’t know anyone who did public speaking professionally.
+One of the things I became aware of through that experience was that public speaking was really well paired with my personality, strengths, and something that I could turn into a career.
+Whereas, I wasn't aware of that option beforehand.
 In fact, it was through connections in TEDxAuckland that made it happen.

 Part of the TED ethos for me is an openness to changing your mind, sharing your thoughts and ideas.
 Therefore, I approached it with the level of openness which meant that I would be in a position to be able to pursue other opportunities that would come from it as opposed to having a particular plan around that.
 So, I got all sorts of things that were completely unpredictable and unexpected.

 > What are the most common problems that men are experiencing/facing today?
 How can we better support them?

-**One of the biggest issues we have is****false ideas around what it means to be a strong and courageous man.**
+**One of the biggest issues we have is&nbsp;****false ideas around what it means to be a strong and courageous man.**

 Courage and strength is to be able to own your own vulnerabilities, risk rejection and exposure by asking other people for support and assistance.
 We love this narrative that you *pull yourself up by your own bootstraps and do it all on your own*, but that’s the most unhelpful way to approach life.